gggeek/yet-another-waf-core/README.md

 Aka. small forward proxies for filtering the requests and responses of calls to HTTP APIs to only allow what you want to expose.

+Example usecases:
+- reducing the surface of an API, eg. only allowing READ requests or access to specific URLs
+- removing sensitive data from an API responses
+- rate limiting
+- adding/modifying/removing http headers
+- tracing of requests and responses

 ## Work In Progress

 See [Roadmap.md] for features not yet implemented